The Ring 💍 Paris

 Martine loved acting, even if what she was acting was also real.
 It reminded her of when she was thirteen and started to try on different personas, just as her mother had done as an amateur actress, in and out of marriage.
 At thirteen, the chemicals flew around Martine’s body, crashing into other chemicals that told her completely different things about who she was.

 Her mother couldn’t tolerate her thirteen-year-old daughter a minute longer.
-She yelled at her, “If you don’t stop acting like such a slut, I’ll throw you out on the street where you belong!”
+She yelled, “If you don’t stop acting like such a slut, I’ll throw you out on the street where you belong!”
 Martine yelled back, “I guess there’s only room for one Drama Queen in this apartment!”

-So it was a great relief when Martine signed up for a weekend drama class and no longer breathed the perfumed air of the cramped green room of the apartment.
+So it was a great relief when Martine signed up for a weekend drama class and no longer breathed the perfumed air of the cramped green living-room of the apartment.

-It was in this class that Martine found out for herself that she didn’t have to decide on any one specific human personality.
+In this class Martine realized that she didn’t have to decide on a specific human personality.
 She also found out that she was spectacularly good at pretending to be someone else.
 Even before getting her baccalaureate, she starred in several shows at the local theatre, the Funambule.
 After this, she was asked to audition at the Théâtre Édouard VII.

 Her mother was rabid with jealousy and pride.